nick-ducker/T2A1/README.md

 * **Security requirements**

-  For a marketplace web-application based on the Rails framework, there are some security requirements worth considering.
+  For a marketplace web-application based on the Rails framework there are some security requirements worth considering.

   If we think about what a marketplace needs from a user in order to function correctly, we can break the term "security requirements" down into "How do we protect users in these areas?"

   Most marketplace apps rely on user to user interaction.
 Because of this, we need to differentiate our users, which in turns means storing some kind of information, unique to each user.
 This could be as simple as a password and username, to a full documentation of email, phone number and address.
 Regardless, the approach should be the same in that we will be storing data unique to a single individual, and that data should be protected and private from other users/attackers.